MoonLight314/MoonLight314.github.io/_posts/2021-03-17-Win10_Tensorflow_2_GPU_EN.md

 <br>
 <br>

-* **Download받은 Visual Studio Build Tool & Redistributable를 차례로 설치합니다.**
+* **Install the downloaded Visual Studio Build Tool & Redistributable in order.**

 <br>
 <br>
 <br>
 <br>

-## 5. CUDA & cuDNN 설치
+## 5. CUDA & cuDNN Install

-* 이제 아까 Download받은 CUDA Toolkit을 설치합니다.
+* Install CUDA Toolkit downloaded before.

-* 시키는 대로 쭉쭉 진행하면 됩니다.
+* You just have to go straight as directed.

-* **cuDNN은 특별히 설치하는 방법이 있는 것이 아니라, 압축을 푼 후에 3개의 Folder에 있는 File을 CUDA Toolkit이 설치된 위치에 동일 Folder Name에 Copy하면 됩니다.**
+* **There is no special way to install cuDNN, but after extracting it, you can copy the files in three folders to the same folder name in the location where CUDA Toolkit is installed.**

 <br>
 <br>